magento/merchdocs/src/magento/security-scan.md

 - Access historical security reports that track and monitor the progress of your sites.
 - Access the scan report that shows successful and failed checks, with any recommended actions.

-The Security Scan tool is available for free from the dashboard of your Magento account.
+The Security scan tool is available for free from the dashboard of your [Magento account]({% link magento/magento-account.md %}).
 For technical information, see [Go live and launch][1] in our developer documentation.

 ![]({% link images/images/magento-security-scan.png %}){: .zoom}
-_Security Scan_
+_Security scan tool_

 ## Run a security scan

-1. Go to the Magento home page, and sign in to your **Magento account**.
-Then, do the following:
+1. Go to the Magento home page, and sign in to your Magento account and do the following:

-   - In the panel on the left, choose **Security Scan**.
+   - In the left panel, choose **Security Scan**.
    - Click **Go to Security Scan**.
    - Read the **Terms and Conditions**.
    - Click **Agree** to continue.